The 8 Most Famous Churches in Paris You Need to Visit

 Notre Dame

-When one thinks of Paris, Notre Dame might be the second or third building people imagine, after the Eiffel Tower and, maybe, the Arc de Triomphe.
-After a devastating fire in 2019, the city’s only official cathedral has been put back together and getting ready to shine once again.
+When people think of Paris, they often imagine Notre Dame after the Eiffel Tower and maybe the Arc de Triomphe.
+After a devastating fire in 2019, the city’s only official cathedral stands restored and ready to shine once again.

-Located on the Ile de la Cité, an island in the middle of the Seine River, the Gothic cathedral was built in the 12th and 13th centuries.
-Today the cathedral sits on a spot where a pre-Christian pagan temple of Jupitor once stood.
+Notre Dame sits on the Ile de la Cité, an island in the middle of the Seine River.
+Builders constructed the Gothic cathedral in the 12th and 13th centuries.
+Today, the cathedral stands on a site where a pre-Christian pagan temple of Jupiter once existed.

 A side view of Paris's Notre Dame